adaamm/SwingTradeUltra/README.md

 The indicators I'm using have been back-tested and applied through actual stock trading, my trading stats can be shared through a Robinhood CSV file.
 It utilizes the CCI indicator as well as the VIX_FIX indicator.

-NOTE: The current version is in Beta and has incomplete features, do not use it at the moment.
+NOTE: The current version is in Beta and has incomplete features, do not fully rely on it at the moment.

 Future additions:
 *Better intergration with VIX_FIX formula